-Concordia University, Montreal, August 3-14 – application process opens in last week of April 2020.
+Concordia University, Montreal, August 3 – 14 – application process closed.

 Art criticism and art publishing are experiencing a surge in relevance and renewed urgency in recent years.
 However, with an increase in publishing opportunities, in the digital era especially, emerging art writers, editors, and publishers—whether formally educated or not—are in need of greater transparency and preparation to enter the discourse and professional realities of contemporary art publishing.

 Momus, an international online art publication and podcast that stresses “a return to art criticism,” has begun hosting a series of Momus Emerging Critics Residencies to attend to this increased interest in the field, and help shape and encourage the next generation of arts-publishing professionals.
 In partnership with select university arts faculties, Momus is providing focused guidance and attention to emerging critics, editors, and publishers; one city—and one cohort—at a time.

 The Momus Emerging Critics Residency has launched its 2020 summer editions with the express focus of addressing the lack of diversity in art publishing at its source.
 Bringing Black and POC leadership to the fore of these residencies, Momus will work to directly address, deconstruct, and help remedy the severe underrepresentation of people of color within the industry.

 The Momus Emerging Critics Residency is an intensive residency program intended for a spectrum of participants, including current students, alumna, and working professionals arriving from any number of fields.
 It helps foster the next generation of art writers through mentorship and practical skills development.
 Participants from year one have already gone on to publish with Momus, edit for Momus, and win national writing awards.